What are the costs of owning a pet?

 Additional Considerations

-Traveling with pets or finding care when you’re away can also incur extra costs.
-Pet sitters may charge $15 to $50 per day, while boarding facilities can cost $25 to $100 per night.
-This is essential to consider if you travel frequently or work long hours.
+Traveling with pets costs extra money.
+Finding care when you’re away does too.
+Pet sitters might charge $15 to $50 a day.
+Boarding places can be $25 to $100 a night.
+This is a big factor to consider.
+It matters if you travel often.
+It’s also important if you work long hours away from home.

 How This Organization Can Help People